IanEdington/UND-DA3-Wrangling-Waterloo-OSM-data/README.md

 ###3.
 Additional Ideas

 The Region of Waterloo has a large amount of open data part of which is map data related to bike routs.
-Although some of the routs are in OSM not all are.
+Although some of the routs are in OSM some are not or don't have as much detail.
 The data from Waterloo is updated annually and there should be a way to automate an annual import, matching already imported data.

+From a technical point of view one problem that could come up is how to match routs already in OSM to routs in the city data.
+Although it is beyond the scope of this coures I understand that merging data is often a very difficult problem to solve programatically.
+I would imagin that with data coming from many different, and sometimes unreliable, sources this merge problem would be a big one.

 With the increase of cyclists there might be an opportunity for a bike friendly GPS app.
 Since a lot of cyclists feel a sense of comradery with other cyclists, building a comunity around what roads are good for different bikers might be a good way to insight high quality data.
 As we can see below there is very little in terms of bicycle data on OSM for Waterloo.

+Even though it would be difficult to merge data reliably and building a reliable app would, the biggest problems with making a new bike focused GPS app wouldn't be technical.
+Given the right budget a bike GPS app is feasable, however, understanding what cyclists need in an app and developing a community that collaborates together would be a massive challenge.
+Even after building a small community, how do you grow it sustainably?
+How do you monatize the community once it is built? ...
+And finally, is it worth the money/time you spent building the app in the first place.

+There are a lot of problems that could arise that are outside the scope ot this course.
+However, all of these problems can be mitigated and even turned into advantages given the right team.

 #### Bikeable ways verses non bikeable ways